thanhkiem51/Porfolio/readme.md

 Can test locally simply by running node command on index.js file.

-*Note to myself: for GET, use req.query, for post use req.body
+*Note to myself: for GET use req.query(path) or req.param(:param), for post use req.body